insight-creative/Insight-Creative-2021/content/blog/media-buying-102/index.md

 ---
 layout: blog
+seo:
-title: Media Buying 102—Asking the Right Questions
+  title: "Media Buying 102—Asking the Right Questions"
+  description: "Molly Setzer, Senior Media Buyer at Insight Creative, explains the role of a media buyer, how they can support your company's marketing efforts and how they help you get the most out of your marketing budget."
+  featured_image: MollySetzerMediaBuying2.jpg
+  featured_image_alt: Molly Setzer explaining the role of a media buying
 date: 2019-05-15
 author: Molly Setzer
-description: "Molly Setzer, Senior Media Buyer at Insight Creative, explains the role of a media buyer, how they can support your company's marketing efforts and how they help you get the most out of your marketing budget."
-image: MollySetzerMediaBuying2.jpg
-image_alt: Molly Setzer explaining the role of a media buying
 categories: ["Media"]
 page_class: single-post
 ---